 About the Carmel Jewish Film Festival

 The CJFF is a unique event on the Monterey Peninsula.
 Its reach includes both Jewish and non-Jewish communities as it seeks to educate and provoke thought and dialogue on a variety of subjects through the medium of film.
-As the festival enters its ninth year, organizers continue to take it to a higher level by forging new community partnerships and increasing participation.
+As the festival enters its tenth year, organizers continue to take it to a higher level by forging new community partnerships and increasing participation.
 Additional advertising, expanded marketing, and greater social media presence are some of the tools to reach our goals.
 We hope that high-quality programming and social events will attract new filmgoers.

 Response to the CJFF has been overwhelmingly positive.
 Each year